skade/yakshav.es/_sources/how-I-came-to-rust.md

+---
+title: How I came to Rust
+---

 # How I came to Rust

 The #rustreach program asked people to write down how they came to Rust and I'm happy to do that.
 Entering a community or a space is always a moment of orientation process and I hope I can give some insight into that.